MartinA1/setting_entities/README.txt

 print render($my_setting_value);

 Note that there can only be one active entity per type.
 You can add more entities to the type but only one of them can be active at a time.
 The entity instance being currently active is configurable for client.

+It provides 2 submodules - "admin ui" and "client ui".
+In order to add setting entity types you need to enable the admin UI submodule.
+The client UI submodule provides a nice interface for the end user to fill.
+It can be found under "Settings dashboard" menu link under "Configuration".